-- 13. If an engine becomes stuck, jammed, wedged, or in any other way permanently affixed in or to a rocket and cannot be removed from the rocket, the rocket will be subject to immediate disqualification.
-This is because it is not possible to make a full and immediate assessment of the safety of the rocket when it is being judged and safety is paramount. - 14.
-Engines may not be used as display stands hollowed out or otherwise.
-This is a significant change from previous year's rules.
-Engines used as a display stand will be subject to immediate disqualification. - 15.
-Rocket engines should not be used to join multi-stage rockets together. - Multi-stage rockets can be displayed without having the stages connected together. - b.
+should be placed on the display stand, and other stages with a loop of string to the display stand.

+- b.
 The different stages must be included to complete the rocketry exhibit, incomplete exhibits will be deducted at least one ribbon placing. - c.
 Use of any engines to join the stages together will be subject to immediate disqualification. - 16.
 Multi-stage rockets can be flown using just the final stage and be considered fully flown. - 17.
 If a safety violation is noted by the judges, superintendent, or other staff, the exhibitor's rocket, at the judges' discretion, will receive a participation ribbon.
-All information necessary will be given to the NAR and TRIPOLI = for investigation and possible revocation of membership.
+All information necessary will be given to NAR and/or TRIPOLI for investigation and possible revocation of membership.

-Construction Rules for ALL rocketry categories:
+Construction Rules for ALL Rockets: